learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 *And what better way to kill node at random times if not spot instances?*

-**So not only you’re saving 80% of your cloud bill because you’re leveraging spare resources, but you’re also continuously testing your infrastructure for resilience.**
+**So not only you're saving 80% of your cloud bill because you're leveraging spare resources, but you're also continuously testing your infrastructure for resilience.**

-The precious reliability you obtained from reserved instances isn’t that much important anymore.
-In fact, you don’t actually care if your cloud provider reclaims your nodes unexpectedly; if you have a modern and resilient architecture you just won’t even notice.
+The precious reliability you obtained from reserved instances isn't that much important anymore.
+In fact, you don't actually care if your cloud provider reclaims your nodes unexpectedly; if you have a modern and resilient architecture you just won't even notice.

 **Reduced bill and chaos engineering.
-That’s a win-win.**
+That's a win-win.**

 ## Spot instances hot tips